Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Commands

-Commands are first-class App entry points for developer, operator, and application workflows.
+Commands are app entry points for developer, operator, and application workflows.

-They run through the generated App lifecycle, use injected dependencies, and are exposed through forj.
+They run through the generated app lifecycle, use injected dependencies, and are exposed through forj and the app binary.

 Running Commands